jstrother/read-watch-listen/README.md

 # read-watch-listen

-This is a simple little api interface that gives reccomendations of books, movies, music, etc. based upon what you indicate you like.
-The only thing I really need to do at this point is improve that ghastly-looking front end.  (bleh)
+This is a simple little api interface that gives book recommendations based upon something you've already read and liked.